20 True Reasons Why Travel Solo

 4-Stay Away

 Some people have to stay away from situations that can be physically and psychologically harmful.
-We all heard stories of people having to run away from abusive relationships, bad economies, war, and different degrees of distressing circumstances.
+We have all heard stories of people having to run away from abusive relationships, bad economies, war, and various degrees of distressing circumstances.

 5- Adventure